 Celebrity dog owner Jess Impiazzi will be talking about National Dog Adoption Day

-Next month with the support of Animal Friends Insurance and celebrities including Jess Impiazzi, Charlotte Hawkins, Pete Wicks, Jorgie Porter, Sarah Jayne Dunn, Peter Egan, Leilani Dowding and Jane Fallon, we will be launching the UK’s first National Dog Adoption Day - but we need your help and we want to share your dog’s story.
+In 2019 with the support of celebrities including Jess Impiazzi, Charlotte Hawkins, Pete Wicks, Jorgie Porter, Sarah Jayne Dunn, Peter Egan, Leilani Dowding and Jane Fallon, we launched the UK’s first National Dog Adoption Day - the campaign trended on Twitter, with thousands of dog lovers and rescue dog owners sharing their pet tales.

 When Is National Dog Adoption Day?

-'Good Morning Britain' presenter Charlotte Hawkins is a celebrity ambassador for our campaign and she is a proud rescue dog mum.
-She tells us about the joy her dog has brought to her family and why she is supporting the campaign.
+'Good Morning Britain' presenter Charlotte Hawkins was a celebrity ambassador for last year's campaign and she is a proud rescue dog mum.
+She tells us about the joy her dog has brought to her family and why she has supported the campaign.

 Charlotte and Bailey